jgrigg2017/AlexaComputerController/README.md

 2. For "Service Endpoint Type" select "AWS Lambda ARN (Amazon Resource Name)."
 3. In the "Default" entry field, enter your Lambda function's ARN that you wrote down earlier.
 It looks something this: "arn:aws:lambda:us-east-1:58651155688:function:ComputerController"
 4. Select "Next" at the bottom of the screen.
 5. This should complete the setup of your custom Alexa Skill.
-Make sure your computer is running "Server.java" and you can now test your skill either through the Amazon Developer Console or through an Alexa device such as an Amazon Echo that is linked to your Amazon Developer account.
+Make sure your computer is running [Server.java](src/main/server/Server.java) and you can now test your skill either through the Amazon Developer Console or through an Alexa device such as an Amazon Echo that is linked to your Amazon Developer account.

 ## Make your own custom commands:

-1) Define the speech interface by editing the SampleUtterances.txt and IntentSchema.json located in \src\main\java\speechAssets (link to Amazon.com tutorial).
+1) Define the [speech interface](https://developer.amazon.com/docs/custom-skills/define-the-interaction-model-in-json-and-text.html) by editing the [SampleUtterances.txt](/src/main/java/speechAssets/SampleUtterances.txt) and [IntentSchema.json](/src/main/java/speechAssets/IntentSchema.json).
 Open your Alexa skill in the Amazon Developer Console, copy/paste the new Sample Utterances and Intent Schema, and save the changes made to your skill.

-2) Edit ComputerControllerSpeechlet.onIntent() to add a url query string that will be linked to your command.
+2) Edit [ComputerControllerSpeechlet](/src/main/java/lambdafunction/ComputerControllerSpeechlet.java).onIntent() to add a url query string that will be linked to your command.

 3) Write a script for your custom ui/gui automation function.

-4) Open Server.java, import your custom command, and add a switch case to Server.executeCommands() that will activate your script when the appropriate query string is used.
+4) Open [Server.java](src/main/server/Server.java), import your custom command, and add a switch case to Server.executeCommands() that will activate your script when the appropriate query string is used.

 5) Use Maven to build a new .jar file and upload it to your AWS Lambda function.